 Marc Myers, JazzWax — “Joe was an intimate eyewitness to Evans's swinging, introspective style as well as his self-destruction.
 Joe and his co-writer, Charles Levin, write lovingly but impartially about the trio's ups and downs and Evans's final hours prior to his passing.
 An informative first-hand read about a beautiful and tragic subject.”
 Read Marc's interview with Joe on JazzWax here.

-Larry Goldings, Larry Goldings Trio, James Taylor, Film Soundtracks — “An intimate glimpse into the life of one of jazz’s great trios.
+Larry Goldings, Goldings, Bernstein, Stewart (formerly the Larry Goldings Trio), James Taylor — “An intimate glimpse into the life of one of jazz’s great trios.
 Joe’s honest and loving portrait of Bill Evans should be read by anyone interested in the colorful and often complicated world of creative artists.”

 Scott Yanow, Jazz Critic, Allmusic.com, LA Jazz Scene-Jazz Around Town — “Times Remembered is quite readable and utterly fascinating.
 Anyone interested in the life and times of Bill Evans will want this excellent book ...”
 Click here to read Scott’s entire review.